BenWeekes/agora-netex/README.md

   AgoraRTCNetEx.optimizeNetworkControl(client,options.appid,null, 300, 3000);

-  Pass the min and max bitrates you wish to move between and match your selected profile or encoder configuration.
+Pass in the min and max bitrates that you wish to move between and match those of your selected profile.

 ## Function arguments